-He was arguably the most famous science fiction writer of all time, but he also wrote on a wide array of non-fiction subjects.
+He was one of the most famous science fiction writer of all time, but he also wrote on a wide array of non-fiction subjects.
 In 1952 he co-authored a college textbook called Biochemistry and Human Metabolism.
-After the satellite “Sputnik I” was launched by the USSR in 1957, he wrote about space and continued with scientifically solid books about astronomy, physics, biology, chemistry and mathematics.
+After the satellite “Sputnik I” was launched by the USSR in 1957, he wrote about space and continued to produce scientifically solid books about astronomy, physics, biology, chemistry and mathematics.
 In addition to his science fiction classics such as the Foundation series, his best sellers included books on:

-* autobiography (In Memory Yet Green (1979) and In Joy Still Felt (1980).
-The third autobiography, I, Asimov: A Memoir, was published in 1994 by his widow Janet Asimov after his death).
+• autobiography (In Memory Yet Green (1979) and In Joy Still Felt (1980).
+A third autobiography, I, Asimov: A Memoir, was published in 1994 by his widow, Janet Asimov, after his death.
 He also wrote an estimated 90,000 letters.

 Personal Life, Illness and Death

-In 1942, Asimov married Gertrude Blugerman who was three years older than he was and they had two children.
-In 1970, they separated and in 1973, he married his second wife, Janet O. Jeppson, also a writer.
+In 1942, Asimov married Gertrude Blugerman, who was three years older than he was, and they had two children.
+In 1970, they separated and in 1973, he married Janet O. Jeppson, who was also a writer.